 Ranking ninth on the ESPN Greatest Big 12 Players list is Oklahoma Sooners’ safety Roy Williams.
 He went on to have a successful NFL career, but it paled in comparison to his college achievements.
 He was the best defensive player on the team that won the national championship in 2000 and will always be remembered for the Red River Rivalry game where he flew over the line like Superman and knocked the ball out of Chris Simms hands.
 There have been a lot of great defensive players at OU, but Williams remains the best.

-Topics: Sooners Football
+Tags: Sooners Football